ktorio/ktor-documentation/topics/auto/quickstart/quickstart_index.md

 }
 ```

-{% include tabbed-code.html
-    tab1-title="Main.kt" tab1-content=main-kt
-    no-height="true"
-%}

 ## Accessing your application

 Since you have a main method, you can execute it with your IDE.
 That will open a HTTP server,
 listening on [http://127.0.0.1:8080](http://127.0.0.1:8080/), You can try opening it with your favorite web browser.

-If that doesn't work, maybe your computer is using that port already.
+>If that doesn't work, maybe your computer is using that port already.
 You can try changing the
-port 8080 (in line 10) and adjust it as needed.
+>port 8080 (in line 10) and adjust it as needed.
-{ .note}
+>
+{type="note"}

 ![Ktor Hello World Browser](screenshot.png){ width="50""}

 At this point you should have a very simple Web Back-end running, so you can make changes,
 and see the results in your browser.

-Since you have configured a Gradle project with the application plugin and the `mainClassName`,
+>Since you have configured a Gradle project with the application plugin and the `mainClassName`,
-you can also run it from a terminal using `./gradlew run` on Linux/Mac, or `gradlew run` on a Windows machine.
+>you can also run it from a terminal using `./gradlew run` on Linux/Mac, or `gradlew run` on a Windows machine.
-{.note}

-{:comment}
+>
+{type="note"}

 ## Next step

 Now we are ready for the next step. *What kind of application are you developing?*